Blane245/musicgenerator/docs/CMG User Manual.md

 ## Room Equalizer
 The equalizer has 10 frequency band filters, roughly spaced 1 octave apart.
 The lowest band is a *lowshelf* filter.
 The highest band is a *highshelf* filter, and the remaining 8 are *peaking filters*.
 The *Q* value for the peaking filters is defined as the ratio between the frequency of the filter and the next higher filter, which is roughly 2.

 The frequencies of the equalizer are not adjustable, but the gains are.
-They may be varied from -15 to +15 by moving the gain slider.
+They may be varied from -10 to +10 dB by moving the gain slider.
 The default values for all filter gains is 0, which can be restored by clicking the equalizer reset button.

 The equalizer values may be reset to defaults by clicking the equalizer reset button.